Calabi-Yau Manifolds, Hermitian Yang-Mills Instantons and Mirror Symmetry: Introduction

-If a Calabi-Yau manifold $M$ can be identified with a Hermitian Yang-Mills instanton, a natural question immediately arises.
-Since Calabi-Yau manifolds exist in mirror pairs, there will be a mirror Calabi-Yau manifold $\widetilde{M}$ obeying the mirror relation $h^{1,1}(M) = h^{2,1}({\widetilde{M}}), \; h^{2,1}(M) = h^{1,1}({\widetilde{M}})$.
-This in turn implies that there should be a {\it mirror} Hermitian Yang-Mills instanton which can be identified with the mirror Calabi-Yau manifold $\widetilde{M}$.
-What is then the relation between the Hermitian Yang-Mills instanton and its mirror Hermitian Yang-Mills instanton?
+If a CY manifold $M$ can be related to a HYM instanton, a natural question immediately arises.
+Since a CY manifold $M$ has a mirror manifold, there will be a mirror CY manifold $\widetilde{M}$ obeying the mirror relation \eq{mirror-cyh1}.
+This in turn implies that there must be a {\it mirror} HYM instanton which can be derived from the mirror CY manifold $\widetilde{M}$.
+Thus we want to understand the relation between the HYM instanton and its mirror instanton from the gauge theory perspective.
+Since the Lorentz group $Spin(6)$ is isomorphic to $SU(4)$, the chiral and anti-chiral representations $\mathbf{4}$ and $\mathbf{4}'$ of $Spin(6)$ are equivalent to the fundamental and anti-fundamental representations $\mathbf{4}$ and $\overline{\mathbf{4}}$ of $SU(4)$.
+Recall that the fundamental representation $\mathbf{4}$ of $SU(4)$ is a complex representation and so its complex conjugate $\overline{\mathbf{4}}$ is an inequivalent representation different from $\mathbf{4}$.
+Therefore, given a CY manifold $M$, one can embed the HYM instanton inherited from $M$ into two different representations.
+But this situation is equally true for the mirror CY manifold $\widetilde{M}$.
+Thus there is a similar doubling for the variety of HYM instantons as occurred to CY manifolds, as summarized in the Table 1.